torvalds/linux/Documentation/admin-guide/ras.rst

 .. [#f1] Please notice that several memory controllers allow operation on a mode called "Lock-Step", where it groups two memory modules together, doing 128-bit reads/writes.
-That gives 16 bits for error correction, with significatively improves the error correction mechanism, at the expense that, when an error happens, there's no way to know what memory module is to blame.
+That gives 16 bits for error correction, with significantly improves the error correction mechanism, at the expense that, when an error happens, there's no way to know what memory module is to blame.
 So, it has to blame both memory modules.